Common Questions and Concerns

 Is in-home euthanasia a good choice for my pet, rather than taking them to my vet's office?

-Although it may not be the right choice for every family, there are many benefits to choosing humane euthanasia for your pet at home instead of taking them to your regular vet's office.
+While not always the right choice for every family, electing humane euthanasia for your pet at home offers numerous benefits compared to taking them to a veterinary office.

-For scared or anxious pets, in-home euthanasia allows them to be in the comfort of their own familiar surroundings, in their favorite spot with familiar faces and smells.
-This allows them to be at ease at home.
-It offers your family an option for less stress and pain for pets who are difficult to move due to their size or ailments.
+For scared or anxious pets, in-home euthanasia provides them with the comfort of their familiar surroundings, in their favorite spot with familiar faces and smells.
+This environment allows them to feel more at ease during their final moments.
+It also offers a less stressful and painful option for pets who are challenging to move due to their size or ailments.
 It allows other pets in the home to be present, which can help them grieve the loss of their friend.
-In-home euthanasia also allows more family members or friends to be present than in a veterinary office room, and gives you the ability to grieve the loss of your pet in private.
+Additionally, in-home euthanasia allows more family members or friends to be present than in a veterinary office, and provides a private space to mourn the loss of your pet.

 How much advanced notice do I need to schedule an in-home euthanasia for my pet?